akleinvm/pcf-file-upload-button/README.md

 1. Install the `pcf-file-upload-button` into your PowerApps app.
 2. Add the component to your screen.
-3. Bind the `fileBase64` and `fileName` output properties to controls or use them in your logic to process the uploaded file.
+3. Bind the `content` and `fileName` output properties to controls or use them in your logic to process the uploaded file.

 ## Installation